Manhattanville, Manhattan: Higher education

 Columbia University's Manhattanville campus is located in the neighborhood.
 The campus consists of the Forum, the Lenfest Center for the Arts (including the Miriam and Ira D. Wallach Art Gallery), and the Jerome L. Greene Science Center.
 In addition, the Henry R. Kravis Building and the Ronald O. Perelman Center are being built as of 2018.
+The former was completed in 2022 by Diller Scofidio + Renfro and houses the Columbia Business School.